marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/mclock.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: MCLOCK, time, clock ticks, clock ticks

 .. _mclock:

-.. index:: MCLOCK

-.. index:: time, clock ticks

-.. index:: clock ticks

 MCLOCK --- Time function
 ************************